dannysaleeb/VoxBox/README.md

 3. Send the resulting `Vox` through modules such as transposers, canonisers, elongators, granulators, or mode mappers.
 4. Route multi-voice output by label.
+5. Add handles, taps, forks, masks, or arrangement regions when the patch needs to become a performance or live-coding surface.
-5. Play a chain or router directly when parameter changes should be heard at the next unscheduled onset.
+6. Play a chain, router, fork, arrangement, or named output directly when parameter changes should be heard at the next unscheduled onset.
-6. Gather the result into a `Box` or `BoxMulti` when you want an editable snapshot.
+7. Gather the result into a `Box` or `BoxMulti` when you want an editable snapshot.
-7. Eventually export stable output toward notation, for example MusicXML.
+8. Eventually export stable output toward notation, for example MusicXML.

 The musical centre of gravity is generative and contrapuntal.
 The existing `Tests/hc.scd` sketch shows the current direction clearly: take a source line,